emanuelefaja/guide2life/health/nutrition/fats.md

 - Margarine and shortening

+>[!CAUTION]
-Trans fats not only raise LDL cholesterol levels but also lower high-density lipoprotein (HDL) cholesterol, or "good" cholesterol.
+>Trans fats not only raise LDL cholesterol levels but also lower high-density lipoprotein (HDL) cholesterol, or "good" cholesterol.
 Consuming trans fats significantly increases the risk of heart disease, stroke, and type 2 diabetes.

 ## Understanding Cholesterol